Proto:Castlevania: The Dracula X Chronicles

 A prototype/demo of Castlevania: The Dracula X Chronicles, dated January 30, 2007, was dumped sometime around 2016-17.

-A quick explanation about difference of contents between prototype and final.
+A quick explanation about difference of contents between this prototype and the final.

 - Some sound samples and instruments are missing or may have yet to be implemented.